gsanika/Sentiment-analysis/README.md

-Here is a **professional README.md** for your **Sentiment Analysis Streamlit project**.
-You can copy it directly into your GitHub repository.

----

-# 📊 Sentiment Analysis Web App
+# 📊 Sentiment Analysis App

 A simple **Machine Learning web application** that predicts the **sentiment of text** as **Positive, Negative, Neutral, or Irrelevant**.
 The application is built using **Python, Machine Learning, and Streamlit** to provide an interactive user interface.